ngrok/ngrok-docker-extension/README.md

 To install the extension:

-1. Open Docker Desktop and go to the extensions marketplace.
+1. Navigate to Docker Hub → [ngrok/ngrok-docker-extension](https://hub.docker.com/r/ngrok/ngrok-docker-extension)
-2. Search for "ngrok" and click "Install".
+2. In the Tag drop-down menu, select the extension version you wish to install.
+We recommend using the latest available version.
-3. Once installed, activate the extension by clicking on the ngrok icon in the Docker Desktop toolbar.
+3. Click `Run in Docker Desktop`

 ## Quick start